pandastrike/vanilla/README.md

 Skip this step if you already have a cluster online.
 ```
 $ huxley cluster create fearless-panda
-> Please enter a spot price: 0.009
+This utility will walk you through configuring a Huxley cluster.
+It pulls from your local config or tries to guess sane defaults.

+See https://github.com/pandastrike/huxley/wiki for definitive documentation

+Press ^C at any time to quit.
+> Cluster Size [3-12]: (3)
+> EC2 Instance Type: (m1.medium)
+> Instance Virtualizaiton Type: (pv)
+> AWS Region: (us-west-1)
+> Availability Zone: (us-west-1c)
+> Default SSH Key: (CoreOS-Test)
+> CoreOS Channel: (stable)
+> Spot Bid [or 0 for on-demand]: (0) 0.009
-> Please enter the cluster's public domain: pandastrike.com
+> Public Domain: pandastrike.com
-> Please enter a single descriptive tag: (huxley)
+> Descriptive Tag: (huxley)

 Cluster creation In Progress.
 Name: fearless-panda
 Cluster ID: U-QM9gCcF7OjTbQttGegcQ
 ```

 The CLI lets you spin up a whole cluster with a simple command.
 If you don't provide a name, a random one will be selected for you.
-Huxley prompts you for several configuration details:
+Huxley prompts you for several configuration details, but it tries to provide sane defaults.
+Pressing "Enter" will accept the default value.
+See the wiki for more details on these settings, but for now let's just focus on:
-- `spot_price` is a single variable.
-It asks AWS to use Spot Instances to build your cluster, which affords you a 90% savings and is ideal for testing.
+- **Spot Bid:** This asks AWS to use Spot Instances to build your cluster, which can yield up to a 90% savings.
+Spot Instances are ideal for testing.
-- `public_domain` This is a publicly available domain that you own and have associated with your AWS account.
+- **Public domain:** This is a publicly available domain that you own and have associated with your AWS account.
 Clusters will be placed at sub-domains of this root.
-- `tag`: This is a tag that appears in AWS to help identify your deployment.
+- **Descriptive Tag:** This is a tag that appears in AWS to help identify your deployment.

 Afterwards, the command returns immediately with a cluster ID that Huxley uses to find it in the future.
 However, it will take time to fully configure your cluster.